solosodium/solosodium.github.io/about.md

 title: About
 ---

-It's a blog.
-I am going to write about stuff.
+This is A Blog.
+I am going to write about some stuff.